-New Apprenticeship for Materials Scientists and Engineers of the Future
+New Apprenticeship Standard for Materials Scientists and Engineers of the Future

 Working with other HE institutions and businesses, the University has helped set up the new government standard.
-The programme will help address the UK's skills shortage in this sector.
-It also establishes the national occupational standards that will be required for future Materials Science and Engineering, and offers an alternative route to a degree education.
+The standard will help to set up programmes that address the UK's skills shortage in this sector.
+It also establishes the national occupational standards that will be required for future Materials Science and Engineering, and offers future alternative routes to a standard degree.

 The University of Birmingham’s leading Material Science and Engineering academics and apprenticeship specialists advised employers to recognise occupational competences such as knowledge, skills and behaviours as part of the standard of assessment, and helped them to design the end-point assessment for the apprenticeship.
-Many other higher education providers will now use the standard to create degrees and training for materials scientists and engineers.
+Many other higher education providers will in future be able to use the standard to create degrees and training for materials scientists and engineers.

 The degree apprenticeship is also being supported by Staffordshire University, Manchester Metropolitan University, Queen Mary University of London, Sheffield Hallam University and the University of Derby, as well as IOM3.